Our New Home

 The new London Children’s Museum is a $23 million project.

-To date, we have secured $19 million and have an additional $4 million to raise.
+To date, we have secured $20.7 million.
 The pandemic caused a significant increase to this budget due to the global increases in the cost of supplies and supply chain issues.

 - What else is happening at 100 Kellogg Lane?